MikeTho16/JOSM-Scripts/README.md

 - Selects the elements in the "target" layer
 - Sets the active layer to the "target" layer and makes it visible
 - Makes the "source" layer not visible
+- You must have one layer named "sorce" and one named "target"

+## Zm2Clpbrd.py
+- Zooms/pans the map to the coordinates currently on the clipboard.
+- The coordinates must be in the format latitude, longitude